HankG/hyde-hyde/README.md

  * Added a sidebar only theme that uses a dark gray gradation color
  * Softened the look of the previous/next buttons on post single page view
  * Added some more documentation to the exampleSite's config.toml
+ * Added lots more social media site options for the bar

 The text below this is from the original project and I will attempt to maintain it updated as such...